What Places Qualify? Age, Significance & Integrity:

 Local Designation of a historic landmark or historic district may be initiated by the owner (or at least 51 percent of property owners in a proposed historic district).
 The Brighton City Council, Historic Preservation Commission, or the City Manager may also nominate a property.
 Significant measures must be made to obtain the property owner’s approval.
 If this consent is not obtained, the Brighton City Council may consider and approve a designation review.

-To apply for local designation, complete and submit the Nomination Questionnaire and Application available on the City of Brighton Website.
+To apply for local designation, complete and submit the Nomination Questionnaire and ed here or on our Helpful Links page.
 For additional information/assistance with local applications, contact the Historic Preservation Planner, Kim Bauer, at 303-655-2051 or firstname.lastname@example.org.

 State and National Designations are made by property owners, historical societies, preservation organizations, governmental agencies, and other individuals or groups.
 All nominations require the active consent of the property owner.